snowplow/snowplowanalytics.com/_posts/2018-08-13-modelling-page-view-events-as-a-graph/index.md

 ### Identifying entities for the `page_view` event

 Let's figure out which `atomic` properties should go into the `page_view` event.
-The `atomic.events` table is pretty wide but nor all fields are required for a `page_view`.
+The `atomic.events` table is pretty wide but all fields are not required for a `page_view`.
 For example, all fields that start with the `tr_` prefix only apply to `transaction` events.

 After removing all the irrelevant fields, we end up with this list of properties.
-(I've broken them down into rough categories for ease of reading.)
+I've broken them down into rough categories for ease of reading:

 **Application**
 - app_id